-The first zero-emission energy self-sufficient hydrogen vessel powered by renewable energy, Energy Observer has just set out on six-year world tour with more than 100 ports of call.
+The first zero-emission energy self-sufficient hydrogen vessel powered by renewable energy, Energy Observer has just set out on seven-year world tour with more than 100 ports of call.
 Energy Observer is the first ship in the world capable of producing its own hydrogen from sea water thanks to the energy mix: 120m2 of photovoltaic panels, 2 vertical axis wind turbines, and 1 intelligent traction kite that will power two electrical motors that double as hydrogenerators.

 Hydrogen, a highly reactive gas, is widely used in many industrial applications to produce different materials.

 In electronics, hydrogen is used as a carrier gas (a gas that transports active gases) for diverse applications such as the manufacture of electronic components.
 It offers excellent protection against impurities and oxidation.